+I came up with the term “Deceptive Competitive Strategy”, a quick google of the term will bring no valuable result around the topic because like I said – Its a word i coined by myself and its still very new.
 I have actually had this concept in my head for a very long time. lets say about 7 months and have wanted to write about it but the time wasn’t right, is the time ever right?
 This is the “Deceptive Competitive Strategy” concept in a nutshell – A business (preferably small to medium sized enterprise) creates two (2) businesses that does the exact same thing, sells the same product and offers the same services but with different names and websites.

 What he meant was this – He’s going to setup one website (the main one) and then create another website – a replica of the main one but call it a different name and both businesses will begin to “compete” with one another, the target customers and audiences will think its a serious competition but its basically the same company and regardless of who they choose to buy from or decide to patronize, they will be buying from the same company.
 Genius!

 “Deceptive Competitive Strategy” – A business (preferably small to medium sized enterprise) creates two (2) businesses that does the exact same thing, sells the same product and offers the same services but with different names and websites.